Tag Archives: Africa Travel

 Note: Africa Days is a series of posts based on journals and letters from my years living in Kinshasa and traveling across Africa, beginning in 1974.
 You can read previous and following posts on Substack and below.

 As the rainy season approached once again, I thought back to The Fight the previous year, and how astonishing it was that the torrent had held off until moments after Ali’s victory.
-Had it started before the fight (as feared) it would have been disastrous, for a rainstorm in Zaire is like nothing you’ve ever seen.
-In a letter home, I seem bent on rhapsodizing about it:
+Had it started before the fight as feared it would have been disastrous, for a rainstorm in Zaire is like nothing you’ve ever seen.
+In this letter home, I seem bent on rhapsodizing about it:

 “In Zaire, everything loves a rainstorm.
 Things that elsewhere would go under cover, here come out.
 Color, for example.
 Rainstorms are usually gray.
 Not in Zaire.
-Just before they come, in late afternoon toward evening, the sky turns a vivid yellow, so that everything is shot through with it.
-The usual lush green is charged with yellow.
+Just before they come, in late afternoon toward evening, the sky turns a vivid yellow, so that everything is shot through with it, even the usual lush green.
 As soon as the rain comes, the yellow clears.
 The sun sets pink in one part of the city, a pink that spreads wider than any dry sunset.
-And then the sky turns silver.
-A luminous silver behind shining dark-wet green trees.
+And then the sky turns a luminous silver behind shining dark-wet green trees.

 “The lightning, too, is brighter than any I’ve seen — even against the silver sky — and it flashes a blinding white.
-The white flashes in complete silence, broken eight or 10 seconds later by awesome gurgles and groans, turning into jagged boulders of sound, rolling from one horizon to another, reverberating like a base speaker that can’t handle the volume.
+The silence of the flashes is broken eight or 10 seconds later by awesome gurgles and groans, turning into jagged boulders of sound, rolling from one horizon to another, reverberating like a base speaker that can’t handle the volume.

 “Everything moves and sways.
 The trees — so heavy and hot in the blanketing heat — are released into movement.
 For the big old mango trees, this means slow swaying of heavy limbs, each branch softly muting the next on its swing back and forth.
 For the bamboo, which grows so high that its normal position is diagonal, the winds bring low balletic dips and slow, smooth lifting, then a low dip to the other side.
 Their papery leaves — in tiny millions — seem to stretch and stroke the breeze.